A wise man would know that his success story in investing in straight razors depends on the quality of the types of

 Beginner: Cartridge Razors

 Disposable razors or cartridge razors are a shaving tool that is easily accessible, convenient to use, and easy to bring while traveling.
-It has a multi-blade feature that gives men the promise of having a close shave,1 sadly for the price of more post-shave skin irritations and spending so much on frequent shopping trips.
+It has a multi-blade feature that gives men the promise of having a close shave,1 sadly for the price of more post-shave skin irritations and spending so much on frequent shopping trips to change blades.

 Intermediate: Shavettes & Safety Razors